Scientists Reveal 7 Factors That Push People to Cheat | Insights & Prevention

 © Alyssa Monks/facebook

-5. Boring Intimate Relationship
+5. Boring Intimate Relationships: The Spark That Fades

 Scientists Reveal 7 Factors That Push People to Cheat